Programme & Speakers

 Since 2023 he is the President of the Finance and Policy Committee (FINPOL) to the International Conference of Yeast Genetics and Molecular Biology, having organized ICYGMB 2015 in Levico and 2023 in Florence.

 Cavalieri's main achievements are: The application of functional genomics to investigate S. cerevisiae evolution; the discovery of the role of social insects in the evolutionary ecology of the ascomycete S. cerevisiae; the application of metagenomics and immune-profiling to investigate the effect of diet globalization on the host gut microbiome in health and disease.
-His work has produced over 210 peer reviewed publications with over 14.200 citations and an H index of 52 (scopus)
+His work has produced over 210 peer reviewed publications with over 14.200 citations and an H index of 52 (scopus).

 Invited speakers